acumos/on-boarding/docs/developer-guide.rst

 Acumos is intended to enable the use of a wide range of tools and technologies in the development of machine learning models including support for both open sourced and proprietary toolkits.
-Models can be easily onboarded and wrapped into containerized microservices which are interoperable with many other components.

-The goal of Onboarding is to provide an ingestion interface for various types of models to enter the  Acumos machine learning platform.
-Examples of models include well-defined objects such as scikit-learn estimators, TensorFlow weights, and arbitrary R functions.
+The goal of Onboarding is :

+- Provide an ingestion interface for various types of models to enter the  Acumos machine learning platform.
+- Create artifacts required by Acumos, like for example the TOSCA file that is needed to use the model in the Acumos Design Studio.
+- Create adequate identifiers like for example solution_ID
+- Create the docker image

 The solution for accommodating a myriad of different model types is to provide a custom wrapping library for each runtime.
 The wrapper